roberts94/generative-organic-forms/README.md

 ## Mitosis

 Each particle contains an internal nutrient level.
-It starts at 0, and is incremented by 1 at each timestep.
+It begins set to 0, and is incremented by 1 at each timestep.
 Once a particle's nutrient level reaches a set threshold, it will split along the shortest axis of diametrically opposed particles in **L**.
-A new particle is added added to the system and both the parent and child particle's nutrient levels are reset to 0.
+A new particle is added to the system and both the parent and child particle's nutrient levels are reset to 0.

 ![](/figures/mitosis.png)